-Be sure to explicitly specify the version to install with the --version <ver#> option (for example, --version 4.3.0), after confirming that the product version you want to install is supported with your PCE version.
-Verify which PCE versions support the Illumio Core for Kubernetes version you want to deploy at the Kubernetes Operator OS Support and Dependencies page on the Illumio Support Portal.
+Be sure to specify the version to install with the --version <ver#> option (for example, --version 5.1.0), after confirming that the Illumio Kubernetes Operator version you want to install is supported with your PCE version.

+Verify which PCE versions support the Illumio Core for the Kubernetes version you want to deploy on the Kubernetes Operator OS Support and Dependencies page on the Illumio Support Portal.

-If the illumio-system namespace already exists, omit the --create-namespace flag.
+In case the illumio-system namespace already exists, omit the --create-namespace flag.